Copts

-Copts (ⲚⲓⲢⲉⲙ̀ⲛⲭⲏⲙⲓ ̀ⲛ̀Ⲭⲣⲏⲥⲧⲓ̀ⲁⲛⲟⲥ; أقباط) are a Christian ethnoreligious group native to Northeast Africa who have primarily inhabited the area of modern Egypt since antiquity.
+Copts (ⲚⲓⲢⲉⲙ̀ⲛⲭⲏⲙⲓ ⲛ̀Ⲭⲣⲏⲥⲧⲓ̀ⲁⲛⲟⲥ; أقباط) are a Christian ethnoreligious group native to Egypt who have inhabited the area of modern Egypt since antiquity.
 They are, like the broader Egyptian population, (Note: See) descended from the ancient Egyptians.
-(Note: See) Copts predominantly follow the Coptic Orthodox Church, the Alexandrian Greek Orthodox Church and the Coptic Catholic Church.
+(Note: See) Copts predominantly follow the Coptic Orthodox Church, with a minority in the Coptic Catholic Church.
 They are the largest Christian population in Egypt and the Middle East, (Note: See) as well as in Sudan and Libya.
 Copts account for roughly 5 to 15 percent of the population of Egypt.

 Originally referring to all Egyptians, the term Copt became synonymous with native Christians in light of Egypt's Islamization and Arabization after the Muslim conquest of Egypt in 639–646 AD.
 Copts have historically spoken the Coptic language, a direct descendant of the Demotic Egyptian that was spoken in late antiquity.

 Following the Arab Muslim conquest of Egypt in the 7th century, the treatment of the Coptic Christians who did not convert ranged from relative tolerance to open persecution.
 Historically, the Copts suffered from waves of persecution giving way to relative tolerance in cycles that varied according to the local ruler and other political and economic circumstances.
 Themes of persecution and martyrdom constitute a significant part of Coptic identity due to historic and current conflicts.

 Most Copts adhere to the Coptic Orthodox Church of Alexandria, an Oriental Orthodox Church.
 The smaller Coptic Catholic Church is an Eastern Catholic Church, in communion with the Holy See of Rome; others belong to the Evangelical Church of Egypt.
-The Copts played a central role in the Arab Renaissance as well as the modernization of Egypt and the Arab world as a whole.
-They also contributed to Egypt's social and political life and key debates such as pan-Arabism, governance, educational reform, and democracy.
+Under Islamic rule, the Copts held important administrative and commercial positions.
+Copts also played an integral role in the Arab Renaissance (known as Al-Nahda).
+They contributed to Egypt's social and political life and key debates such as pan-Arabism, governance, educational reform, and democracy.
 They have historically flourished in business affairs.

 While an integral part of broader Egyptian society and culture, Copts also preserve distinct religious traditions and some unique cultural elements.
 Coptic music is thought to incorporate some influences from earlier Egyptian musical traditions.
-Copts also maintain the use of the Coptic calendar, which is based on the ancient Egyptian calendar and remains significant in their liturgical practices.
+Copts also maintain the use of the Coptic calendar, which is based on the ancient Egyptian calendar, and remains significant in their liturgical practices.

 Many Copts view Arab identity as closely associated with Islam and may not fully identify with it, but they also have a national identity shared with other Egyptians.
 Copts and Muslim Egyptians are recognized as being physically indistinguishable.
 In urban cities of Egypt such as Cairo and Alexandria, Copts have a relatively high educational attainment, wealth index, and a strong representation in white-collar job types.
-However, most Copts live in Upper Egypt, mainly working in blue collar jobs, but with limited representation in security agency work.
+Copts also face unique challenges, with most living in Upper Egypt—far from national core cities—working in blue collar jobs and having limited representation in the security agencies which dominate national politics.
 The majority of demographic, socio-economic, and health indicators are similar among Coptic Christians and Muslims in Egypt.